YCyuchen/nanodegreeP2/task_explanation/Task2 .md

 I implement a mini binary search on each mini part .

 Time complexity for binary search is $O(log N)$
-Space complexity is O(1) based on how many or "N" elements we have in our array.
+Space complexity is O(N) based on how many or "N" elements we have in our array.